UPMC Children's Hospital of Pittsburgh: About

 In the photo, the site is under construction.
 The first building from the left (with white Tyvek) is the John G. Rangos Sr. Research Center.
 To its right, the colorful building, is the main hospital.
 Buildings not easily visible in image: faculty pavilion, administrative office building, and a central plant.

-Patient Care Units
+Patient care units

 The hospital has a variety of patient care units to care for infants, children, teens and young adults 0-21, with some units caring for adult patients as well.